314 Action: 2024 election

 314 Action spent $1.2 million on ads backing Maxine Dexter in her bid to succeed Earl Blumenauer, who retired from his seat representing Oregon's 3rd congressional district.
 The Intercept reported that these funds were provided by the pro-Israel lobbying group AIPAC, which opposed one of Dexter's opponents, Susheela Jayapal.

 More than a third of its $1.4 million in receipts reported in April 2024 came from a single donation from Michael Bloomberg.
 Both of Dexter's main primary opponents, Susheela Jayapal and Eddy Morales, alleged that 314 Action was acting as a front for Republican and pro-Israel interests attempting to conceal their involvement in the election.
 Bloomberg and Granieri are both strongly supportive of Israel and 314 Action's top three donors in April collectively contributed two-thirds of the group's funds.
-AIPAC's involvement was confirmed on June 20, with $1.3 million disbursed by UDP to the anti-Susheela Jayapal PAC Voters for Responsive Government, $1 million to 314 Action, and $100,000 to EDW Action Fund.
+AIPAC's involvement was confirmed on June 20, with $1.3 million disbursed by United Democracy Project to the anti-Susheela Jayapal PAC Voters for Responsive Government, $1 million to 314 Action, and $100,000 to EDW Action Fund.

 In 2024, 314 Action supported seven STEM candidates who were newly elected to Congress, including Rep. John Mannion (NY-22), Rep. Janelle Bynum (OR-05), Rep. George Whitesides (CA-27), Rep. Maxine Dexter (OR-03), Rep. Herb Conaway (NJ-03), Rep. Luz Rivas (CA-29), and Rep. Kelly Morrison (MN-03).

 2026 election

-314 Action endorsed Amy Acton in the 2026 Ohio gubernatorial race.
+In the 2026 gubernatorial elections, 314 Action endorsed physician Amy Acton in Ohio and epidemiologist Nirav D. Shah in Maine.
+For U.S. Senate, they endorsed physician Annie Andrews in South Carolina and epidemiologist Abdul El-Sayed in Michigan.